 '''

-RX2 TTL or RX2 RS232 -> MM PIN 40

-TX2 TTL or TX2 RS232 -> MM PIN 39
+RX2 TTL or RX2 RS232 -> MM PIN 40 TX2 TTL or TX2 RS232 -> MM PIN 39

-DIR2 -> MM PIN 6

 '''

-that respectively corresponds to receive data, transmit data and management of activation and direction for RS 422, RS 485 drivers.
+that respectively corresponds to receive data and transmit data signals.

 I2C BUS INTERFACE

 The management of I2C BUS line is completely described in the manual of used Mini Module or in data sheet of mounted microcontroller, in the sections relative to synchronous communication (TWI, I2C, SSP, etc.).
 In these documents there are all the information about management of all physic and logic communication protocols.